-You can set an FBA warehouse by channel as opposed to the seller account, which means you can now track FBA inventory separately across different locations.
+You can set an FBA warehouse by channel as opposed to the seller account, which means you can track FBA inventory separately across different locations.

 Please note that Amazon have specific controls that must be adhered to when sending items to their warehouses.
 You can find out more about the various requirements here.

 Transferring inventory to Amazon FBA

-The items need to be moved out of your main warehouse and into the FBA warehouse using a warehouse transfer.
+In Brightpearl, the items need to be moved out of your main warehouse and into the FBA warehouse using a warehouse transfer.
 This step is needed so that you have an audit trail of your stock leaving your main warehouse and entering the FBA warehouse.

-A warehouse transfer allows you to select each product and specify the quantity being transferred before creating a goods-out note; ready for printing, picking, packing and shipping.
-Once the goods-out note is marked as shipped, the items are removed from your main warehouse, indicating that those items are no longer in your warehouse.
-This is important so that your on-hand inventory levels are updated across your sales channels and you do not sell the items by mistake.
+A warehouse transfer allows you to select each product and specify the quantity being transferred before creating a goods out note ready for printing, picking, packing and shipping.
+Once the goods out note is marked as shipped, the items are removed from your main warehouse, indicating that those items are no longer in your warehouse.
+This is important so that your on hand inventory levels are updated across your sales channels and you do not sell the items by mistake.

 You should create one warehouse transfer per shipment to Amazon FBA, and not one per warehouse.